 In their paper, the authors present the details of three implementations and describe how they balance the key aspects of a Medical Science DMZ of high-throughput and regulatory compliance.
 Indiana University, Harvard University, and the University of Chicago all use a non-firewalled approach to moving HIPAA-protected data in their Medical Science DMZs.
-Each site has implemented frameworks that allow free flow of data where needed and address HIPAA using alternate, reasonable and appropriate controls that manage risk.
+Each site has implemented frameworks that allow free flow of data where needed and addresses HIPAA using alternate, reasonable and appropriate controls that manage risk.

 In each case the data transfers are encrypted, and can only be initiated by authenticated and authorized users.
 The interactive network traffic needed to initiate such transfers still passes through one or more systems that are heavily protected and monitored.
 Although firewalls are not removed entirely from the system, they are used intelligently and overall system security is maintained while still permitting the transfer of sensitive data, such as large biomedical datasets.